lprakashv/patternmatcher4j/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.lprakashv/patternmatcher4j?style=flat-square)](https://search.maven.org/search?q=g:%22io.github.lprakashv%22%20AND%20a:%22patternmatcher4j%22)

 # patternmatcher4j "Switch-Case on Steriods"
 An FP style pattern matcher library for Java.
-Pattern matching is one of the the single most popular concept.
+Pattern matching is one of the the single most popular concept in functional programming.
 This is inpired from [Scala's pattern matching](https://docs.scala-lang.org/tour/pattern-matching.html).

 ### Dependency (replace `{version}` with the latest version)